SaiManoharV/TestProject/README.md

 # TestProject

-Language : Java   Framework : BDD(Cucumber)
+Language : Java-----Framework : BDD(Cucumber)

 #Objective 1: Checkout and remove the product from cart